 Money, money, money.
 Yep, I didn’t say we don’t need it.
 Unfortunately, we can never transact anything on a daily basis without money.

 If you would know how penniless I went in South America but relentlessly survived 3.5 years of traveling the region, you will be surprised at how the human soul is capable of anything.
 It’s the greatest learning I discovered from that trip.

 Writing as a concrete form of doing what you want

 I keep confusing home to a place but from Liz Gilbert, I learned that home is where you feel the love.
 There will always be something in this world that you will love more than yourself.
 For me, it is writing.

-Today, you are reading this and you are one of the reasons of the success of this blog.
-I have always been grateful for your support but never had the chance to ask: why are you spending time to read a blog of someone you don’t even know?
+Today, you are reading this and you are one of the reasons for the success of this blog.
+I have always been grateful for your support but never had the chance to ask: why are you spending time reading a blog of someone you don’t even know?
 I am just curious.

 “Then fail,” I replied back.
 If there’s one thing that got me through, it’s the drive to keep creating.
 Writing was the only thing that kept me going.
 Writing for myself, above all.